Top 10 Cryptos

 Bitcoin continues to dominate the crypto space in terms of popularity and market capitalisation, but it has also led to the creation of multiple crypto coins, keen to improve on its limitations.
 This can only be a good thing because cryptocurrencies are here to stay, and competition can only improve the industry.

 Want to start trading cryptocurrencies?
-With AvaTrade it’s easier than ever!
+With AvaTrade AU it’s easier than ever!